Roof-GAN: Learning to Generate Roof Geometry and Relations for Residential Houses: Introduction

 Concretely, we propose a novel generative adversarial network, dubbed Roof-GAN.
 Given the number of primitives, the generator produces a structured geometry model as a graph.
 A node contains primitive geometry information as a 4-channel image (\ie, roof facet segmentation and roof angles).
 An edge contains incident primitive relationships as one-hot vectors (\ie, colinearity of footprint boundaries and parallelism of facets, where colinear and parallel implies coplanar).
 A node also contains geometry information in a vector format from a differentiable vectorizer, which is further capable of enforcing incident relationships.
 Roof-GAN employs two discriminators, one for assessing holistic geometry composition and the other for examining relationship labels together with geometry.

 We have evaluated the proposed approach against the current state-of-the-art, while creating a new database of CAD-style roof geometry with incident relationships, consisting of $502$ residential houses.
 Qualitative and quantitative evaluations demonstrate the effectiveness of \nickname~against competing methods in generating diverse and realistic set of roof models with a novel metric proposed in this paper for the task of structured geometry generation.
-We will share our code and data.
+Code and data are available at \url{https://github.com/yi-ming-qian/roofgan}.